awsdocs/aws-config-developer-guide/doc_source/iam-root-access-key-check.md

 # iam\-root\-access\-key\-check<a name="iam-root-access-key-check"></a>

-Checks whether the root user access key is available\.
-The rule is compliant if the user access key does not exist\.
+Checks if the root user access key is available\.
+The rule is COMPLIANT if the user access key does not exist\.
+Otherwise, NON\_COMPLIANT\.

 **Identifier:** IAM\_ROOT\_ACCESS\_KEY\_CHECK